wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.6.4 =
+* Added a Italian and a Spanish language package (Thanks to anddab!)
+* Updated the options page

 = 1.6.3 =
 * A minor bugfix release which provides a change to the generated image url so that it becomes w3c conform